cBournhonesque/lightyear/NOTES.md

   - the problem we have is that before, we had different buffers for send-payload and netcode payload. i.e. in receive, we would prepare ConnectionResponse packets immediately and send them via the io
   - now we buffer them in link.send, but we are not allowed to send them because the client is not connected yet!

-# Lightyear client

-- Provide a component FullClient that will add all the other components:
-  - the registered required components will depend on the features that are enabled!
-  - Timeline Prediction/Interpolation/etc.

-# plugin organization

-- LINK
-  - LinkStats
-  - maybe include type-erased events/components related to IO?
-    - IO-Start/IO-Stop triggers
-    - IO-Starting/Started/Stopping/Stopped marker components.
-Stopped would also contain the latest error before stopping
-- TRANSPORT
-  - uses LINK::LinkStats
-- MESSAGE
-  - uses TRANSPORT
-- SYNC
-  - uses MESSAGE::MessageSender
-  - uses TRANSPORT::PingChannel
-  - updates LinkStats using transport data?
-- CONNECTION
-  - types/logic specific to client/server
-  - maybe rename to client_server? and also move the logic from lightyear_shared to lightyear_client_server?
-  - or have a lightyear_client_server crate for the client/server specific architecture
-    - with client and server as subfolders?

 # SyncPlugin